 Depending on the nature of the research we conduct, we may also collect sensitive information from you, including political opinion, health information, etc. Sensitive information will only be collected with your consent and only if it is directly related to, or reasonably necessary for, the research we conduct.

 CATALYSE® will generally collect your personal information directly from you in the course of you participating in our research and/or surveys.
-However, we may also from time to time collect personal information about you from third parties, e.g. organisations that provide list of potential candidates for the research.
-If so, we will inform you as soon as practicable of this collection and the circumstances of this collection.
+However, we may also from time to time collect personal information about you from third parties, e.g. organisations that provide a list of potential candidates for the research.

 What are the purposes for which CATALYSE® uses, handles and discloses your personal information?